amberkhan707/SQL/README.md

 # What is SQL(Structured Query Language)?
 It is a Language that is used to Interact with Database.
+It is used to create table from an ER Model.

 # Difference between SQL and MYSQL:
 | SQL                           | MYSQL                                                     |